krabikokos/coffee-shop-template/README.md

-# coffee-shop-template
+# Beanology — Coffee Shop Template (RTG)

-It's coffee shop template by me
+Modern, responsive coffee shop template — ready for GitHub Pages.
+Edit text and images in /images and push to GitHub.